CIS700-Procedural-Graphics/Project1-Noise/README.md

 # [Project 1: Noise](https://github.com/CIS700-Procedural-Graphics/Project1-Noise)

+## Updates
+Name: Grace Xu
+Implemented 3 octaves of noise and gui controls for level of detail for the icosahedron geometry ('detail') and the strength of the noise ('value').
+Color is linear interpolated between rgb value of the normal and white (1.0,1.0,1.0).

 ## Objective

 Get comfortable with using three.js and its shader support and generate an interesting 3D, continuous surface using a multi-octave noise algorithm.